iamBehzad/iamBehzad/README.md

 [repository](https://github.com/iamBehzad/Advanced-Differential-Evolution) for more information.

 ## Data_Mining_Statistics_Python
-In this repository you can find some helpful codes for Data Mining Statistics [repository](https://github.com/iamBehzad/Data_Mining_Statistics_Python) for more information.
+In this repository you can find some helpful codes for Data Mining Statistics.
+[repository](https://github.com/iamBehzad/Data_Mining_Statistics_Python) for more information.

 ## Streamlit-Vaccination-Regression
 Project1.ipynb ===> Python Code of RandomForestRegressor, DecisionTreeRegressor, KNeighborsregressor, LinearRegression Model for prediction Covid Vaccination with scikit-learn module
 PyCaret_Vaccination.ipynb ====> Python Code of some various regressor Model for prediction Covid Vaccination with PyCaret module
-Covid.py ===> Python Codes of deploying RandomForestRegressor, DecisionTreeRegressor, KNeighborsregressor, LinearRegression Model on Streamlit
+Covid.py ===> Python Codes of deploying RandomForestRegressor, DecisionTreeRegressor, KNeighborsregressor, LinearRegression Model on Streamlit.
 [repository](https://github.com/iamBehzad/Streamlit-Vaccination-Regression) for more information.

 ## Streamlit-ChurnModel-Classification
 Project2.ipynb ===> Python Code of XGboost , Random Forest , SVC , Logistic Regression Model for prediction Chrun with scikit-learn module
-PyCaret_Vaccination.ipynb ====> Python Code of some various classification Model for prediction Chrun with PyCaret module Chrun.py ===> Python Codes of deploying XGboost , Random Forest , SVC , Logistic Regression Model on Streamlit [repository](https://github.com/iamBehzad/Streamlit-ChurnModel-Classification) for more information.
+PyCaret_Vaccination.ipynb ====> Python Code of some various classification Model for prediction Chrun with PyCaret module Chrun.py ===> Python Codes of deploying XGboost , Random Forest , SVC , Logistic Regression Model on Streamlit.
+[repository](https://github.com/iamBehzad/Streamlit-ChurnModel-Classification) for more information.

 ## Churn_Modelling-Mlp
-In this repository you can find some helpful codes for Churn Modelling with Mlp with PyTorch library [repository](https://github.com/iamBehzad/Churn_Modelling-Mlp) for more information.
+In this repository you can find some helpful codes for Churn Modelling with Mlp with PyTorch library.
+[repository](https://github.com/iamBehzad/Churn_Modelling-Mlp) for more information.

 ## FakeNewsDetection-MLP
-In this repository you can find codes of "Fake News Detection" with MLP [repository](https://github.com/iamBehzad/FakeNewsDetection-MLP) for more information.
+In this repository you can find codes of "Fake News Detection" with MLP.
+[repository](https://github.com/iamBehzad/FakeNewsDetection-MLP) for more information.

 ## Machine-Vision-and-Image-Processing